cjhosken/moonray_for_blender/README.md

 This addon is written by Christopher Hosken.

-*MoonRayForBlender is in no way affiliated with Dreamworks*
+*MoonRayForBlender is in no way affiliated with DreamWorks or DreamWorks Animation*